msub2/awesome-webxr/README.md

 *Projects focused on creating social spaces for users to gather and/or collaborate in.*

 - [Dreamwave](https://dreamwave.tech/) - A web-based platform for hosting scalable virtual events.
-Powered the virtual music festival [Secret Sky 2021](https://dreamwave.tech/secret-sky-2021).
+Powered the virtual music festival Secret Sky 2021.
 - [Emerald City](https://hubculture.city/) - A virtual event space developed by Hub Culture.
 - [FRAME](https://framevr.io/) - A platform focused on enabling easy 3D collaborations in a virtual space.
 - [Hubs](https://hubs.mozilla.com/) - Mozilla's platform for enabling users to gather and collaborate virtually.
-- [Raspberry Dream Land](https://www.rdland.io/) - A progressive WebXR events platform focused on inclusivity, radical self-expression, and virtual relationships.

 ## Web3XR